Property Testing

 cc 21bd5d80c29fcb4cb0706faa6fd3cc313c3b0207afbb6853a34bf28cb67ef61e # shrinks to input = [1152, 1152]

 Can we fix this?
 For sure.
 Looking at the test, we can deduce what the issue is.
 The problem seems to be that we remove all values from the input array, but we only add it to the output once.
 So when the input array contains duplicate values, the output will only contain a single one.
-We can fix this in the code by counting the occurences, and adding that many to the output:
+We can fix this in the code by counting the occurrences, and adding that many to the output:

 Finally, we can run the property test again to verify that it works now.